umaine-research/.github/profile/README.md

 ## 📚 Training Resources

 Here you will find various software tutorials, training resources, and cheat sheets created for UMS research needs.
-If you are looking for training content not currently listed below, email ARCSIM at <um.arcsim@maine.edu>.
+If you are looking for training content not currently listed below or have questions pertaining to any of the content, email ARCSIM at <um.arcsim@maine.edu>.
 <br>
 <br>
 <img src="https://github.com/umaine-research/TACC_Training/blob/main/logos.png" width="550">